Lilydale, Victoria: Parks and reserves

 Olinda Creek runs through Lilydale having its source in the nearby Dandenong Ranges and is a tributary of the Yarra River.

 Lilydale is well known for Lillydale Lake, a recreational area where children play and learn about the wetlands environment.
 Surrounding the lake are modern housing estates, such as Lakeview Estate.

 Cultural references

 A popular ground covering product from the long established quarry on the edge of the town, used in pathways, driveways, backyards and composed of crushed limestone of varying grades, is commercially and popularly known as "Lilydale Toppings".
+That area is now the Kinley estate.

 The town is mentioned briefly in the Augie March song The Cold Acre.

 In Miss Fisher's Murder Mysteries Series 3 episode Death at the Grand, Phryne arranges to have her troublesome father, Henry, housed there until leaving the country, saying "Even you can't get yourself into trouble in Lilydale."

 Sport

 The suburb has an Australian Rules football team, The Lilydale Falcons, competing in the Eastern Football League.

-It also has a cricket team, competing in the Ringwood District Cricket Association.
+Lilydale has a cricket club, the Lilydale Cricket Club, competing in the Ringwood and District Cricket Association.